 Glass Mosaic Animals

 This workshop taught at GLEN ECHO PARK, Glen Echo, MD.
-Drop us a not for priority notification, sign ups will be through Glen Echo Partnership.
+Drop us a note for priority notification, sign ups will be through Glen Echo Partnership beginning August 4.

 Create a stylized glass mosaic animal portrait.
 Working directly from photographs students learn to apply mosaic techniques in a portrait of an animal of their choosing.

 Covered in class lecture are the principals of color, tone, perspective and cutting techniques.
 Special cutting and laying techniques are introduced to determine what is best suited for your animal.